LeonEricsson/Ensemble4DFlowNet/README.md

 To train base learners:

     1. Put all data files (HDF5) and CSV patch index files in the same directory (e.g. /data)
     3. Open base_trainer.py and configure the data_dir and the csv filenames to train one base learner.
-Adjust hyperparameters
+Adjust available hyperparameters
     4. Run base_trainer.py
-    5. Repeat until every base learner has been trained.

-    Additional adjustable parameters for base_trainer.py for bagging:
+Additional adjustable parameters for bagging:

 |Parameter  | Description   |
 |------|--------------|
 |random_sampling| Option to randomly sample instead of using all data samples |
 |sample_size_fraction| How big fraction of the original data set should be considered |
 |replacement| Option to perform the sampling process with replacement |

+    5. Repeat until every base learner has been trained.